alextes/next-boilerplate/docs/question-and-input.md

 ## CI / CD

-* Does rituals' hosting env have any CI / CD integration already set up?
+* Does rituals' hosting environment have any CI / CD integration already set up?

 ## Domains